What is Western

 Traditional or Western herbal medicine, also known as phytotherapy, is one of the oldest forms of practised medicine in the world, used to nurture and restore the body.
 It is a natural medicine of plant extracts that is suitable for adults, children and babies.

 Frances works with fresh and dried medicinal plants which may be prescribed in the form of teas, tinctures, capsules and tablets or used topically in oils or creams.
 The herbal formulas are holistic comprising plant extracts, supporting the whole person and tailored to each individual.

 Frances is trained to take a detailed client case history, lasting up to one hour and will discuss a personal plan including herbal medication, lifestyle and nutritional advice.
-Frances also makes her own traditional herbal remedies including tinctures, infused oils, lotions and skin creams.
+She makes some of her own traditional herbal remedies including tinctures, infused oils, lotions and skin creams.

 Increasingly, more people are experiencing allergic reactions to a variety of irritants including animal hair, dust mites, perfumes, metals and household cleaners.
 Traditional herbal medicine is effective in alleviating these allergies and in asthma and hay fever, can reduce inflammation and support the immune system.